universal-ctags/citre/README.md

   :init
   ;; This is needed in `:init' block for lazy load to work.
   (require 'citre-config)
   ;; Bind your frequently used commands.
+Alternatively, you can define them ;; in `citre-mode-map' so you can only use them when `citre-mode' is enabled.
   (global-set-key (kbd "C-x c j") 'citre-jump) (global-set-key (kbd "C-x c J") 'citre-jump-back) (global-set-key (kbd "C-x c p") 'citre-ace-peek)